AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/project_decals.md

 ## Step 2.
 Create a new material to project

-Each new decal projector uses a default material that comes from the Stingray core resources.
+Each new decal projector uses a default material that comes from the core resources.
 This placeholder projects the debug texture for missing textures: a question mark on a yellow background.
 You will want to create a new material for your decal, and set it up to project your own texture.

 1. In the ~{ Asset Browser }~, navigate to the folder where you want to keep your new material.